FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. They click the "My Profile" link.
 1. On their account page, they click the "Connect your WUPHF account" button.
 1. This button takes them over to WUPHF's OAuth server.
-1. They log into WUPHF.
+1. They log in to WUPHF.
 1. WUPHF presents the user with the "permission grant screen" and asks if TWGTL can WUPHF on their behalf.
 1. The user grants TWGTL this permission.
 1. WUPHF redirects the browser back to TWGTL where it calls WUPHF's OAuth server to get an access token.